polkadot-developers/polkadot-docs/infrastructure/validators/offboarding/stop-validating.md

 description: Instructions on how to stop validating.
 ---

-If you wish to remain a validator or nominator (e.g. you're only stopping for planned downtime or server maintenance), submitting the `chill` extrinsic in the `staking` pallet should suffice.
+If you wish to remain a validator or nominator (for example, you're only stopping for planned downtime or server maintenance), submitting the `chill` extrinsic in the `staking` pallet should suffice.
 It is only if you wish to unbond funds or reap an account that you should continue with the following.

 To ensure a smooth stop to validation, make sure you should do the following actions: